 So, without further ado, let’s get into the review!

 Comic book movies are not typically seen as works of art.
-While films such as The Dark Knight and Logan have helped to combat that notion, many still look down on the genre as disposable popcorn entertainment.
+While The Dark Knight and Logan helped to combat that notion, many view the genre as disposable popcorn entertainment.
 I long disagreed with this notion without finding that one definitive example.
 On a sleepy Sunday evening, perusing my shelf of Blu-Rays for anything left unwatched, I found that example in Hellboy II: The Golden Army.

 Hellboy II: The Golden Army continues the adventures of Anung Un Rama, aka Hellboy (Ron Perlman), a demon working for the Bureau of Paranormal Research and Division with his best friend, amphibious psychic Abe Sapien (Doug Jones), and partner, pyrokinetic Liz Sherman (Selma Blair).
 The three soon find themselves in the middle of a conflict as old as the dawn of time when vengeful elf Prince Nuada (Luke Goss) seeks to raise “The Golden Army”, an automated force completely beholden to whoever assembles three pieces of an ancient crown.

-Rather than the Nazi science gobbledygook that pervaded the previous film, writer-director Guillermo del Toro elects to tell a simpler, character-focused story this time around.
+Rather than focusing on the Nazi science gobbledygook, writer-director Guillermo del Toro tells a simpler, character-focused story this time around.
 It’s all about Hellboy and wow, what hasn’t already been said about Ron Perlman’s performance?
 He simply is Hellboy- arrogant bastard on the outside, burning desire to help others on the inside.

-Furthermore, much of the film centers of Hellboy’s struggles as an outsider.
+Furthermore, much of the film centers on Hellboy’s struggles as an outsider.
 We feel his pain as he tries desperately to do the right thing, yet society still sees him as a monster.
 As another outsider, Prince Nuada represents all of his temptation to turn against humanity.
-Goss is a powder-keg of fury in the role, playing off Perlman in a way that perfectly encapsulate the theme of the film.
+Goss is a powder-keg of fury in the role, playing off Perlman in a way that perfectly encapsulates the film’s theme.

-Somehow, Del Toro manages to keep this conflict contained into a tight three-act structure, while also incorporating a large amount of Del Toro’s signature visual flair.
+Somehow, Del Toro keeps this conflict contained into a tight three-act structure, while also incorporating his signature visual flair.
 Del Toro, cinematographer Guillermo Navarro, and production designer Stephen Scott give us some unforgettable images.
 The gold of the throne room, the noir-esque city streets, all sorts of bizarre creatures populating a Goblin marketplace; Del Toro practically forges a new cinematic language that can only be described as “urban fantasy”.

 Finally, the thing that takes Hellboy II: The Golden Army from good to masterpiece is its handling of tone.
-There’s the aforementioned inner drama, but there’s also a significant amount of comedy coming from Hellboy’s interactions with new BPRD recruit Johann Krauss (Seth Macfarlane).
+Of course, there’s the aforementioned inner drama.
+But there’s also a significant amount of comedy coming from Hellboy’s interactions with new BPRD recruit Johann Krauss (Seth Macfarlane).
 Yet, the best scenes of the film are the quiet moments.
-There’s a scene where Hellboy and Abe Sapien are getting drunk listening to a Barry Manilow song, talking about their fear for the future.
+There’s a scene where Hellboy and Abe Sapien get drunk and talk about their fear for the future.
 This scene adds so much heart, so much humanity, you’d expect it come from a prestige drama.
 But no, it came from Hellboy II: The Golden Army.